Web for Pentester II

 Authorization: Basic aGFja2VyOnBlbnRlc3RlcmxhYgo=

-Where the string aGFja2VyOnBlbnRlc3RlcmxhYgo= is the base64 of username:password.
+Where the string aGFja2VyOnBlbnRlc3RlcmxhYgo=

-Once you have the code to send this request, you will need to loop on all the character set (here it's limited to lowercase characters and numbers) and check how much time each request takes.
+Once you have the code to send this request, you will need to loop over all the character set (here it's limited to lowercase characters and numbers) and check how much time each request takes.

 For example, this is the output of my script: